Does regional variation in wage levels identify the effects of a national minimum wage?: Fraction-Affected and Gap Designs

-\citet{Card1992} first introduced the fraction affected design in an analysis of the 1990 increase in the federal minimum wage in the US.
-In that paper, he emphasizes that much of the identifying variation in his application comes from significant heterogeneity in the bindingness of state-level minimum wages in the preceding years.
-Since that original application, that estimator has been applied in other contexts with no regional variation in nominal minimum wages, such as the introduction of a federal minimum wage in Germany in 2015 \citep{Ahlfeldt2018, Fedorets2021}.
+where $i\in\{1,\dots,I_r\}$ denotes individual workers in region $r$ at $t=0$, and $w_{i,t}$ is their log wage at $t$.
+The fraction-affected measure is the share of workers who, before the minimum wage increase, earn less than the new minimum.
+The gap measure corresponds to the relative increase in the average wage if, between periods 0 and 1, workers had their wages adjusted to match the new minimum if necessary.

-Identification comes from comparing the evolution of outcomes for ``more treated'' versus ``less treated'' units, where the treatment intensity variable only uses information from the initial period.
-This design is thus fundamentally different from the effective minimum wage one, which, as discussed in the previous section, relies on idiosyncratic shocks to the location parameter of latent log wage distributions (when the regression includes both region and time fixed effects).
-The core identification assumption is standard for differences-in-differences designs: absent the increase in the national minimum wage, outcomes in treatment and control regions would evolve similarly.
+After estimating the regression coefficients, the predicted average treatment effect $ATE$ is obtained by multiplying the average exposure measure by $\hat{\beta}$.

-This design is ideal in scenarios where the minimum wage increases after at least a few years without adjustments.
-In those cases, the econometrician can use pre-treatment data to check for differential trends, which may provide support for the parallel trends identification assumption.
-In the next subsections, I will discuss the effectiveness of the parallel trends assumption in detecting each of the issues I highlight.
+\citet{Card1992} first introduced the fraction-affected design in an analysis of the 1990 increase in the federal minimum wage in the US.
+Since then, that estimator has been applied in other contexts with no regional variation in nominal minimum wages, such as the introduction of a federal minimum wage in Germany in 2015 \citep{Ahlfeldt2018, Fedorets2021}.
+The gap measure was introduced by \citet{Card1994} in a firm-level econometric design, but was later applied to region-level designs as well. \citet{Dustmann2021} provide an example, again in the context of Germany.

-I also study other closely related designs.
-The main one is based on the ``Gap measure:''
+Under correct specification---that is, if the effects of the minimum wage are well-captured by the product of the exposure measure and a constant scalar $\beta$, common across regions---identification relies on the well-known parallel trends assumption: absent the national minimum wage increase, changes in regional outcomes are orthogonal to the exposure measure.

-where $j\in\{1,\dots,J_r\}$ indexes workers in the initial period and $w_{j,0}$ is their log wage in that period. \citet{Card1994} introduces the gap measure in a firm-level econometric design.
-It has later been extended to region-level designs like the ones studied in this paper. \citet{Dustmann2021} provides an example, again in the context of Germany.
-It would correspond to the resulting relative increase in the average wage in each region if all low-wage workers were to receive raises to comply with the new minimum.
-Other variations, such as transforming the treatment intensity variable into a binary indicator, are also explored as potential ways to solve issues discussed in the following subsection.
+In the first part of the discussion below, I show that this design may be subject to significant functional form misspecification biases and discuss potential solutions.
+In the second part, I evaluate the parallel trends assumption in minimum wage studies, with the aim of guiding applied researchers on likely risks and how to screen them.